-The extra-curricular program includes: Student Council, Forensics, Yearbook, Patrols, Servers, Holy Angels Publishing Co., Band, Chorus, Bells, Future Scientists and Engineers of America, Chess, H.O.P.E.
+The extra-curricular program includes: Student Council, Forensics, Yearbook, Patrols, Servers, Holy Angels Publishing Co., Math Club, Chorus, Bells, Future Scientists and Engineers of America, Chess, Fine Arts Design, H.O.P.E.
 Club, Robotics, Intramural Athletics, and Interscholastic Athletics.

 The Student Council includes student representatives and officer from grades five through eight.
 Elections are held at the beginning of the school year.
 Student Council provides opportunities for student leadership, activities planning, and input regarding school decision-making.
 A faculty member serves as advisor.